alvasafin-art/ComfyUI-AVS-Intel-XPU-VRAM-Fix/README.md

 ## Credits

+Special thanks to Simon Lui for his help with the XPU VRAM implementation, additional testing, and valuable feedback during the work on ComfyUI PR #15487.

+His input helped improve the reliability and alignment of this patch with ComfyUI's XPU memory-management logic.

 Development, debugging, testing analysis, and documentation were assisted by OpenAI ChatGPT.
 The Intel Arc B580 testing and upstream PR validation were performed by the repository author.

 ## License